LarissaDornelas/product-hunt-viewer/README.md

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

-Obs: To run the tests, please you can run the command below:
+Obs: To run the tests, you can run the command below:

 ```bash
 $ npm run test